jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/ros2.rst

    mkdir -p ~/ros2_ws/src
    cd ~/ros2_ws/src
    # make sure you use the correct vcs file
+   vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-main.vcs --recursive

+.. note:: To update an existing source directory, simply go in the directory (``cd ~/ros2_ws/src``) and call ``vcs pull``.
+This will update all the repositories checked out under ``src``.

+To use a specific release, replace the vcs line with:

+.. code-block:: bash

    vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-2.3.1.vcs --recursive

-To use the stable code between releases, replace the vcs line with:

-.. code-block:: bash

-   vcs import --input https://raw.githubusercontent.com/jhu-saw/vcs/main/ros2-dvrk-main.vcs --recursive

 .. warning:: If you forgot the ``--recursive`` option, go in ``~/ros2_ws/src/cisst-saw/sawRobotIO1394`` and run ``git submodule init; git submodule update`` (this is to pull the "AmpIO" code).